Late-blooming magnetars: awakening as long period transients after a dormant cooling epoch: Numerical details on magnetothermal scheme

-We assume an initial, isothermal temperature of $10^{10}$~K, typical of the end of the proto-stage when the star becomes transparent to neutrinos.
-Importantly, the outer layers (envelope and atmosphere) react on much shorter timescales and quickly reach radiative equilibrium due to their low density.
+We assume an initial, isothermal temperature of $10^{10}$~K, typical of the end of the proto-stage when the star becomes transparent to neutrinos \citep{pons99}.
+Importantly, the outer layers (envelope and atmosphere) react on short timescales and quickly reach radiative equilibrium due to their low density.
 Simulating cooling across all layers up to the stellar surface would be computationally demanding, as it requires resolving vastly different timescales on the same numerical grid.
-Instead, we adopt the `standard' approach by matching to a precomputed, stationary envelope as a boundary condition, linking the surface temperature $T_s$ (which determines the outgoing blackbody emission) and the temperature $T_b$ at the crust-envelope boundary.
-This $T_s$-$T_b$ relation, which depends primarily on the average opacity and the local gravity \cite{Gudmund83}, serves as an outer boundary condition for the heat diffusion equation.
+Instead, we adopt a precomputed $T_{s}$-$T_{b}$ condition as detailed in the main text.
 We consider an iron envelope model, expected for isolated stars without a history of accretion.
-Note that an envelope composed of lighter elements will be \emph{hotter} at early times (i.e., before photon cooling begins to dominate over neutrino emissions) than one made primarily of iron \cite{dehman2023b}.
-For an object like 1E 1613 (or Galactic magnetars), an envelope composed of lighter elements may better fit the X-ray luminosity \cite{dehman2023b}.
+Note that an envelope composed of lighter elements will be \emph{hotter} at early times (i.e., before photon cooling begins to dominate over neutrino emissions) than one made primarily of iron \citep{deh23b}.
+For an object like 1E 1613 (or Galactic magnetars), an envelope composed of lighter elements may better fit the X-ray luminosity; see \cite{deh23b} for a detailed discussion.

+We incorporate superfluid and superconducting gaps for neutrons and protons, respectively, as they play a crucial role in cooling timescales by influencing the heat capacity and neutrino emissivity.
+While our model includes these effects, we do not alter the equations of motion to incorporate additional effects.
+For a comprehensive formulation of dissipative magnetohydrodynamic equations for finite-temperature superfluid and superconducting charged relativistic mixtures that account for particle diffusion, we refer to \cite{dom21}.
+Thermal and electrical conductivities are computed using realistic data from the IOFFE repository\footnote{\url{http://www.ioffe.ru/astro/conduct/}}.
+For a complete discussion of all these microphysical ingredients, beyond that which we can adequately explore here, we refer the reader to \cite{potekhin2015}.

+To describe the hydrostatics of the background state, we solve the Tolman-Oppenheimer-Volkov equations with the BSk24 equation of state (EOS), not accounting for (small) thermal corrections \citep{pearson2018}.
+This EOS includes consistent crust and core regions and matches well with observational constraints from gravitational waves from binary-mergers, maximum-mass observations of pulsars, fast-cooling constraints, phase-coherent X-ray spectra mapped by the Neutron Star Interior Composition Explorer Mission (NICER), and other channels \citep{marino24,suv24}.
+At the magnetic field strengths and temperatures considered here, such a cold and unmagnetised EOS is an excellent approximation.
+A spherically-symmetric star is assumed, ignoring rotational oblateness and/or magnetic deformations to the mass-density.
+The above factors could, in principle, influence the evolution (at least at early times) and introduce complicated anisotropies into the crustal conductivity profiles, but such effects are expected to be small.